balopez83/One_Mix_Yoga_4_Hackintosh/3-HiDPI.md

-## Chapter 4) Enabling HiDPI Mode
+## Chapter 3) Enabling HiDPI Mode

-You can enable HiDPI mode which adds 960x600 to the list of available display resolution options.
+You can enable HiDPI mode which adds more resolution options to the list of available display resolutions.

 Enter the following command in terminal post-installation then reboot: